VARUNTADEPALLI/IS_Final_Project/README.md

 database: Replace <DATABASE_NAME> with your SQL server database name.

-username: Replace sa with your SQL username.
+username: Replace <USERNAME> with your SQL username.

 password: Replace <DATABASE_PASSWORD> with your SQL password.